aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/SEA-uninstall/README.md

 ## AWS SEA Uninstall Script

-The cleanup scrip is intended for development to assist in removig resources created by the accelerator.
+The cleanup script is intended for development to assist in removing resources created by the accelerator.
 It currently does not support running with the Landing Zone or Control Tower baselines.

 ## Details
 The logic of the script is the following: